 I have fond childhood memories, not of the fancy toys that I received as gifts, but in the simple things.
 The toys and creations my grandfather “helped” me craft in his workroom, the office supplies that I turned into things for a store or classroom, and the cardboard boxes that became houses for small toys.
 Creativity keeps a child’s attention.

-So, one thing I’ve been intentional about with our boys is to allow open-ended play opportunities.
+One thing I’ve been intentional about with our boys is to allow open-ended play opportunities.
 I want my boys to experience imaginative play, to have fun with repurposing common household items and use their creative thinking skills to have fun.

 For babies, this can be as simple as setting out a few kitchen utensils — a spoon, mixing bowl, and rubber spatula, for example.